1inch/spot-price-aggregator/scripts/README.md

  - `SCRIPT_ETH_PRICE` (required) - The current price of ETH in USD.
  - `SCRIPT_TOKEN` (required) - The address of the token that is being checked.
 This is the token for which the script will retrieve the price from OffchainOracle.
  - `SCRIPT_NETWORK_NAME` (optional) - Specifies the network from which OffchainChain's address is obtained during deployment.
 If not specified, the script defaults to the mainnet.
+ - `SCRIPT_CONNECTORS_ZERO_PRICE` (optional) - Use the Boolean value "true" or "false" to determine whether to display a zero price in the Oracle when using a specific connector.
+This indicates the presence of a pool, even though its price is zero.
+If not specified, the script defaults to the false.
+ - `SCRIPT_THRESHOLD_FILTER` (optional) - The value used to exclude pools whose weight, in percentage terms (ranging from 0 to 99), is less than the weight of the largest pool.
+This can be useful when pools with low liquidity have significantly different prices, which can influence the overall price.
+If not specified, the script defaults to the 10.

 ## check-tokens-prices
 `yarn && yarn scripts:check-tokens-prices`